On 27 April 2018, Nick Harris, director of HD Property Services, discovered that thieves had broken into his service van.

 Communicating with customers can be tricky, but we can help you find the right words.

-No matter the situation, keep everyone informed with these 10 essential templates to help you create effective comms for every situation!
+No matter the situation, use these 10 essential templates to help you create effective comms for every situation!

 Tool thieves steal tradespeople's livelihoods